EthiliSundaravel/w5_csdd_1008_fall24/README.md

     tasksMux sync.Mutex     // Mutex for concurrent access )
 ```
-The tasksMux mutex is employed to ensure thread-safe access to the tasks slice, allowing multiple requests to modify the slice without causing data races.

 ### 3. Status Validation

-To ensure that the status field only accepts valid values ("pending" or "completed"), a ValidateStatus function is implemented:
+To ensure that the status field only accepts valid values ("pending" or "completed"), a ValidateStatus function is implemented.
+The validStatuses map contains the allowed statuses, and the function checks if the provided status exists in this map.

 ```go
 func ValidateStatus(status string) bool {